Compare Merchant Cash Advance Quotes

 Do you need a Merchant Cash Advance?

-The process begins with a business and a funding company reaching an agreement.
-The business agrees to sell a portion of its future receivables, typically revenue generated from sales, credit card transactions, or customer invoices.
-In exchange, the funder provides an upfront lump sum of cash.
+The process begins when a business and a funding provider reach an agreement.
+The business decides to sell a portion of its future receivables, which usually come from its sales profit, card transactions, or customer invoices.
+In return, the funder provides an upfront lump sum of cash within a short time of 1-4 days.

 Repayment is structured to be flexible and linked to the business’s actual revenue.
 A fixed percentage, often ranging from 10% to 20% of daily or weekly sales, is automatically deducted and sent to the funder.
 This percentage is called the holdback rate.